ADPD to file Constitutional case claiming seat in Parliament on number of votes won

 Cacopardo told MaltaToday that the Maltese electoral system discriminated against third parties, by offering a proportionate number of seats to the parties whose candidates are individually elected in constituencies.

-ADPD obtained 4,747 first count votes, higher than the national quota of 4,542, and the party believes it is being unfairly denied representation in Parliament.
+ADPD obtained 4,747 first count votes, higher than the national quota, and the party believes it is being unfairly denied representation in Parliament.

 “The system as it stands discriminates against votes that do not go to the two big parties,” he said.
 “This is a fight to make every vote actually count.”